Motel Inn

-The Motel Inn (originally known as the Milestone Mo-Tel), located in San Luis Obispo, California, was the first motel in the world.
+The Motel Inn (originally known as the Milestone Mo-Tel), located in San Luis Obispo, California, United States, was the first "motel" in the world, and the origin of that word, from "Mo-Tel", which is a play on the word "hotel" by combining the words "motor hotel".
 It opened on December 12, 1925, and closed in 1991.
-The building is now the administrative building of the Apple Farm Inn hotel next door.
+The Apple Farm Inn, located next door, is expanding and incorporating parts of the original hotel that are still standing into additional rooms.